Apache-Sitgreaves National Forests - Welcome

-On the Sitgreaves, the major attractions for the visitors from the desert are the Mogollon Rim and eight cold-water lakes.
-From the Mogollon Rim’s 7,600 - foot elevation, vista points provide inspiring views of the low lands to the south.
-The Rim (pronounced: muggy-own) extends two hundred miles from Flagstaff into western New Mexico.
+Major attractions for visitors from the desert are the Mogollon Rim and eight cold-water lakes.
+From the Rim’s 7,600 - foot elevation, vista points provide inspiring views of the low lands to the south.

 With two million acres, there's something for everyone to see and do!

 Lakes and mountains.
 The Mogollon Rim.
 The White Mountains.
 A place of spiritual renewal and more...

 Maps for every need, the way you want them: Interactive, Printed, Downloadable

 Purchase your passes and permits online or at your destination.